dober-man/xc-re-vk8s/re-vk8s.md

 <img width="844" alt="image" src="https://github.com/user-attachments/assets/82ef492b-853b-482b-b7dd-9d1d544b383e">
 <img width="839" alt="image" src="https://github.com/user-attachments/assets/ba065d53-ff7e-44bc-b46e-31cce45cf17f">

 > **Note:** Everything past "Origins" is optional, so take all the defaults.
 However, note the plethora of options and security features available.
 This is the tradeoff between AoI and AiC.
 AoI is fast and easy but provides no security.
-AiC involves two extra steps to create the origin pool and load balancer, but this could easily be automated and offers a lot more.
+AiC involves two extra steps to create the origin pool and load balancer, but this could easily be automated and offers a lot more in terms of security and function.

 Test access by browsing to: http://nginx.example.com